 Are there serious effects I should watch out for while taking hormonal treatment?

-Most young women who are on hormonal treatment have few or no problems.
+Most young adults who are on hormonal treatment have few or no problems.
 However, if you have any of the following symptoms, go to the closest emergency room right away.